esperantomerkato/merkato/README.md

 Merkato is a Python cryptocurrency Market Making and Arbitrage bot

+PROPRIETARY CODE DO NOT TAKE, USE, REPURPUSE, PUBLISH, without written consent of 15chrjef a bot to track stats across assets on exchanges

 ### Prerequisites

 See [requirements.txt](https://github.com/livinginformation/merkato/blob/master/requirements.txt) for the full list of prerequisites.